We have a range of items that are popular that you may be interested in

 Queen Victoria was highly unusual among British royals in marrying for love.
 Victoria's grandfather, George III, had met his bride-to-be Princess Charlotte for the first time about six hours before their wedding in St. James's Palace.
 This didn't seem to stop them from being happy together.
 In contrast, George's son George (of Brighton Pavilion fame) married his cousin, Caroline of Brunswick, only to clear his debts.
 Their marriage became a public disaster, and George IV was deterred from divorcing Caroline for adultery only by her threat to expose his own infidelities.

-In contrast, the obvious affection and loyalty between the young Queen Victoria and Prince Albert gained great public support.
+The obvious affection and loyalty between the young Queen Victoria and Prince Albert gained great public support.
 After Albert's death in 1861, the Queen withdrew from all her public duties for almost a decade.
 Initial sympathy from the British people turned into anger at the absent Victoria, and by 1870 there were anti-monarchical Republican rallies in Trafalgar Square.
 Londoners demand that royalty put on a show.

 Another royal wedding followed soon: Queen Victoria's son, Prince Albert Edward, to Princess Alexandra of Denmark, in 1863.
 Princess Alexandra's arrival to Britain was celebrated by a procession through London, passing the gateway of Temple Bar, one of the historic gates of the City of London.
 Here, Temple Bar is shown at night, richly decorated by red and gold hangings, with people and vehicles thronging the Strand to celebrate the royal marriage.
 The illuminations took a fortnight of preparation.
 The decorations included a medallion of the Prince and Princess in the centre, topped by a statue of Hymen, the Greek god of marriage.